-In a recent post, we reviewed the CFPB’s report on the pandemic’s impact on credit card limits, learning:
+In a recent post, we reviewed the CFPB’s report on the pandemic’s impact on credit card limits, learning that:

-- Total limits (all accounts-open or closed) declined for borrowers with the highest scores while stagnating for others.
+- Total limits (for all accounts-open or closed) declined for borrowers with the highest scores while stagnating for others.

 - Limits on existing accounts fell again, especially for high credit borrowers.

 - Account closures, which spiked during the early stages of the pandemic, have returned to pre-pandemic levels.

 Today’s post reviews the CFPB’s follow-up to the credit card study by looking for credit access for all major credit categories: cards, mortgages, and auto loans.

 The data below reflects the “success” rate of inquiries, meaning the percentage of hard inquiries to a consumer’s credit report that results in a NEW account or an INCREASE in a credit limit.

 In the first chart, we see the share of hard inquiries (to a consumer’s credit report) that were followed by either the opening of a new account or in an increase of the credit limit within:

 - 14 days for credit card and auto loans